 Another recent phenomenon is the learning of Bharatanatyam as a rite of passage for young Indian women, especially outside India.
 After their arangetram, they abandon the dance.
 Once the initiation of a dancer’s performing career, the arangetram has become a closing ceremony of sorts.
 The income from arangetrams induces many teachers to rush unqualified dancers to the stage.
 The result is a steady supply of novice performers that don’t develop into experts capable of doing justice to the art.

 Today’s Bharatanatyam exists in great quantity, but with a wide variation in quality.
 There is the exquisite, seen rarely; there is the ridiculous, seen all too often.
 Bharatanatyam’s problems today are not because of oppression, as with thedevadasis a century ago, but due to mindless popularity and commercialization.
 The consequent loss of standards means the art is often presented poorly or inappropriately, but audiences often don’t know a good performance from a bad one.
 If the crown jewel of India’s classical dances gets a reputation as a sloppy and amateurish medium, the indifference it will elicit will threaten its survival more than any of the challenges it has endured in the past.
+(HISTORY OF BHARATNATYAM)

 Description of Bharatanatyam

 Bharatanatyam has many dimensions.
 They include body movements, facial expressions, hand gestures, footwork, costumes, music, repertoire, and themes of performances.
 Because Bharatanatyam is so well developed, all of these aspects of the art have been codified, and are documented in ancient scriptures as well as recent books.
 Our description of Bharatanatyam is intended for a spectator, and one who is relatively unfamiliar with the dance, as opposed to a dance student, professional, or scholar.